Note: All links going to other websites will open in the same window. Use the Back button to return to our site.

 |Use a wheelchair or crutches; a wheelchair user; walks with crutches.||Confined/restricted to a wheelchair; wheelchair bound.
 Most people who use a wheelchair or mobility devices do not regard them as confining.
 They are viewed as liberating; a means of getting around.|

-There are different views in many countries.
+There are different views about discriminatory terminology in many countries.
 See the list of Disability Etiquette resources.